luis-martinez-herrera/dockerized-raml2md/README.md

 # Dockerized Raml2md
-Generate a Markdown based documentation from the RAML specification using a Docker container
+Generate a Markdown based documentation from the RAML specification using a Docker container.

 ## How to use